 Do you have a passion for organising?
-Our P&C also assists in the organisation for some of the major school functions including; An Evening of Music, Orientation Day, the Epping Arts Fair, TAS Expo and the school musical.
-P&C also provides the annual Art Exhibition Prize.
+Our P&C also assists in the organisation of some of the major school functions including; An Evening of Music, Orientation Day, Grandparents Day, the Epping Arts Fair (2026), TAS Expo and the school musical.

-P&C also operates the Second-Hand Uniform Shop which operates on the 1st and 3rd Mondays of the month (12pm to 2pm) - school term only.
+P&C also operates the Second-Hand Uniform Shop which operates every Tuesday from 7:30am - 9:30am - school terms only.

-If you can join and be part of organising any of these events throughout the year, we would love to hear form you!
+If you can join and be part of organising any of these events throughout the year, we would love to hear from you!
 Please email P&C and let us know.

-Thank you, we look forward to meeting and seeing you at the EBHS P&C meetings in 2024!
+Thank you, we look forward to meeting and seeing you at the EBHS P&C meetings in 2025!